 Human Services Career Outlook

-According to the Bureau of Labor Statistics (BLS), employment for human services assistants is projected to grow by about 34% through 2016.
+According to the Bureau of Labor Statistics (BLS) in 2014, employment for social and human services assistants is projected to grow by about 22 percent through 2022.
 The long-term outlook for job opportunities is excellent, especially for educated applicants as employers are increasingly in search of employees holding degrees in human services.

 Currently, more than half of the professionals employed in the human services field work in the health care and social assistance industries.
 More than one third of total employees worked in state and local government, primarily in welfare agencies and in agencies offering aid to mentally and physically challenged individuals.